Double Crust Chicken Pot Pie

 - Cut slits in the middle of the crust to vent.
 Brush with the beaten egg wash.

-- Bake for 40-45 minutes until the crust is golden.
-Rest for 10 minutes then serve.
+- Bake for 40-45 minutes until the crust is golden brown.
+Cool on a wire rack for 10 minutes then slice and serve.

 Nutrition